 WHY CALL "SCENE" WHEN LEARNING TO ACT?

 Why does every acting school make students call the word "scene" when they finish acting a duet in class?
 Why that word?
 Calling "scene" is in direct contradiction to everything Method acting stands for (where you are trained to live your part).
 But how can you possibly be true to your character work when, at the emotional climax, you've been saddled with the burden and responsibility of having to call out a word?
 It is the director's job to make all technical and creative decisions over his cast and crew just as it is the teacher's job over a class of eager actors.
 Actors should be training and preparing to follow commands -- They should not be getting used to calling them out.
 Whatever the origins, calling "scene" burdens the actor by giving him authority over something that would never be his responsibility in the professional world.
 In an acting class, the teacher should have wizard-like knowledge of the material being performed and, like any director, have common sense enough to stop a duet when it bombs.
 Or, if the actors are having emotional breakthroughs, allow the scene to continue beyond the dialogue.
 This is obviously done to train performers to "stay in the moment" until "cut" is called by a director.
 Why the largest acting studios haven't stopped to consider their own massive contradiction should disturb anyone who takes the craft seriously.
 A scene isn't finished because an actor wants it to be or because the dialogue is over or because the rules of some ludicrous "acting technique" say so.
-If you've ever been on a film set, you would know the truth.
 An actor on-set or on stage doesn't finish his dialogue then call "scene" to the crew -- of course not.
 He shouldn't even be thinking about that.
-At ActorClass, we allow the final moments to play out naturally for every duet that performs in order to train actors for the professional world.
+At ActorClass, we allow the final moments to play out naturally for every scene in order to train actors for the professional world.
 Trusting that no-man's land where actors have run out of dialogue and yet, continue the scene until someone else stops them (the teacher or director), leads to a new kind of communication born of behavior, emotion, vulnerability, improvisation, truth and trust.
 And aren't those the very discoveries we are searching for?
 Isn't that the very reason you are paying all this money for acting classes?
 Isn't that exactly how a film set works?

 Why am I failing as an actor?